ftsrg/theta/hu.bme.mit.theta.formalism.sts/README.md

 * A domain specific language (DSL) to parse STSs from a textual representation.
 * A frontend that can parse systems described in the [AIGER](http://fmv.jku.at/aiger/) (And-Inverter Graph) format and represent them using STSs.
 * STS specific analysis modules enabling the algorithms to operate on them.
-* An executable tool for running analyses on STSs.
+* An executable tool (command line and GUI) for running analyses on STSs.

 ## STS Formalism